-The statute that sets out this second basic concept is California Corporations Code section 5231(a): "A director shall perform the duties of a director, including duties as a member of any committee of the board upon which the director may serve, in good faith, in a manner such director believes to be in the best interests of the corporation and with such care, including reasonable inquiry, as an ordinarily prudent person in a like position would use under similar circumstances.
+California Corporations Code section 5231(a): A director shall perform the duties of a director, including duties as a member of any committee of the board upon which the director may serve, in good faith, in a manner such director believes to be in the best interests of the corporation and with such care, including reasonable inquiry, as an ordinarily prudent person in a like position would use under similar circumstances.

+Translation into simpler English:

-Translated into simpler English, here's what it means: Each member of the board of directors has a fiduciary relationship with the corporation.
+Each member of the board of directors has a fiduciary relationship with the corporation.
 The word "fiduciary" comes from the Latin word for "trust."

-A fiduciary duty is a legal obligation to act solely in another party's interests.
+A fiduciary duty is a legal duty to act solely in another party's interests.